-This guide describes how the Senturus Analytics Connector is used from Tableau after it has been configured.
+This guide describes how the Senturus Analytics Connector is used from Tableau after it has been installed and configured.

-Please refer to the Installation Guide for instructions on installing and configuring the Analytics Connector.
+Please refer to the Installation and Configuration Guide for instructions on installing and configuring the Analytics Connector.

-The Analytics Connector has been tested against different versions of Tableau, including both Tableau Desktop and Tableau Server on Windows from version 9.3 to the latest 2018.3.
+The Analytics Connector has been tested against different versions of Tableau, including both Tableau Desktop and Tableau Server on Windows from version 9.3.